Main photo credit: Halfpoint / Shutterstock.com

 However, it’s with these same snaps that several users have encountered problems.
 Poor build quality can mean that the snaps rip out of the fabric after only a few uses.
 Luckily, responsive customer support is quick with a replacement unit if it happens to you.
 It’s also worth mentioning that this cover is another unitasker.
 Despite its stretchy design, it’s not designed to be used as a nursing cover or as a cover for shopping carts or high-chairs.

 9. Penelope Honeysuckle Jagger Car Seat 5-Piece Set

 For the parent who thinks of a baby as a good excuse to accessorize, the Jagger Car Seat 5-Piece Set by Penelope Honeysuckle provides the perfect opportunity.
-While not as focused on the canopy part of this set, the Jagger includes a slipcover, head support pillow, replacement umbrella, and baby lap blanket, which all match, adorned in royal blue.
+The Jagger includes a slipcover, head support pillow, replacement umbrella, and baby lap blanket, which all match, adorned in royal blue.